MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0072-nameofvariablesmustbesuffixedwithtypeobjectname.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# CodeCop Rule AA0222
+# CodeCop Rule AA0072
-SIFT index should not be used on primary or unique key.
+The name of variables and parameters must be suffixed with the type or object name.

 ## Description
-SIFT index should not be used on primary or unique key.
+To improve readability the name of variables and parameters must be suffixed with the type or object name.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also